 The older man snorts.
 “Believe me, there is no love lost between myself and the press.
 Incentives, Mr. Verres, are what the world runs on, even more than money.
 And the incentives of journalism are inherently destructive toward any values of truth or clarity.”

 Red feels a bit of indignation at that, considering both his mother’s profession and Leaf’s current activities in the field.
 The Silph president chews some food while Red tries to think of a polite way to disagree, unable to before the older man continues.
-“But that is the nature of a free society.
-As with all things, we must understand the role they play, and avoid them as one would a beedrill nest, while attempting to extract what value they provide as best we can.
+“But that’s often the case in a free society.
+That’s why we must understand the role journalists play, and approach them as warily as one would a combee nest while attempting to extract what honey their industry produces.
 The same goes for these mass produced studies.
 The incentives in science are to publish, and so publications are the first metric that matters, and so all else that matters falls under it in importance.
 True, the majority of them will be ultimately meaningless.
 But as a matter of efficiency, finding these correlations the way they have seems to have a minimal associated cost.
 Why not see it as a filter?
 A filter through which diligent researchers such as yourself may eventually gain some value, as you examine the data and consider new hypotheses?”

 Red doesn’t have an immediate answer to that, and takes a moment to think through his objection as he eats.
 “That sounds good when you phrase it that way,” he eventually admits.
 “The problem is that it’s sucking the air out of the room.
 All the researchers that are now trying to pick through the results are wasting time and energy and grant money on things that aren’t directed by any intelligence.”